oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 - **Activity**: select only the records to which a specific kind of :ref:`activity <user-guide-activities>` has been/hasn't been assigned.

-- **Data Audit**: select on the records that have been modified in a specific way (available only when the correponding fuctionality is enabled for an entity; see step 6 of the :ref:`Create an Entity <doc-entity-actions-create>` action description).
+- **Data Audit**: select on the records that have been modified in a specific way (available only when the corresponding functionality is enabled for an entity; see step 6 of the :ref:`Create an Entity <doc-entity-actions-create>` action description).

 - **Conditions Groups**: sets of field conditions that combine requirements of several other filters in one group.